Experiencing Stuttering In Games? Here’s The Fix

 Screen Resolution

-It’s important to mention that screen resolution could have the strongest impact on visual quality.
+It’s important to mention that screen resolution could have the greatest impact on visual quality.
 While you might get a huge FPS increase, you will probably also miss out on a lot of details.
-Your game might look grainy, blurry, etc.
+Your game might look grainy, fuzzy, etc.

 Cyberpunk 2077 1080p vs 720